artist, musician, curator

 Biography

 Steve Parker is an artist, musician, and organizer based in Austin, Texas.
-He is the recipient of the Rome Prize, the Pollock-Krasner Award, and grants from the National Endowment for the Arts.
+He is the recipient of the Rome Prize, the Pollock-Krasner Award, the Tito’s Prize, and grants from the National Endowment for the Arts.
 In 2025, he will be a Fulbright Senior Scholar at National Taiwan University.

-Parker’s work has been featured in the New York Times, Colossal, and Design Milk, among others.
-He is Executive Director of Collide Arts and Associate Professor at UTSA.
+Parker is Artistic Director of Collide Arts and Associate Professor at UTSA.
 He holds degrees in Math and Music from Oberlin, Rice, and UT Austin.

 parker cv